 I am referring to the process of a Jacksonville’s committee whose members were intent to see to it that the HRO would pass at the local level without any assistance by outside groups, whose individuals are accustomed to working with political agendas, but were asked to take a back seat.
 Rumors flew throughout the community and tensions escalated.
 Questions from community members were “Why a large organization, such as Equality Florida, would not be invited to the table and take a position at the forefront of the process?”
 The general consensus among the LGBT public was that the right hand did not know what the left hand was doing and that they could have benefitted from outside support.
 Others argued that the changes needed to be done at the local level without outside assistance.
 Who was in charge?
 No one really knew, but some of the individuals in the LGBT community surmised that it was a selective group of individuals who were viewed as secretive and not willing to freely disclose matters.
 While the new members are assured that any future process will be transparent, validation and accountability are going to be put through a Litmus test.

-Some of the members expressed that they were just handed the kiss of death.
+One of the members expressed that they were just handed the kiss of death.
 Distrust could be pulsed throughout the room.
 The realization sat in that they were not deemed, any longer, politically correct or worthy of any contribution.
 The question which comes to mind among members, is “Who are the gatekeepers?”.
 Glances were swiftly swapped from one individual to another in roundtable fashion, while the tension among the power players increased.
 Some of the members weren’t easily swayed by colorfully presented denials that they might actually have gone back to gatekeeping.

 When practices are in question and are overlooked or not challenged inside the borders, that is when the dysfunction sets in.
-Circumvention calls for a strategy and should be implemented by the members to enforce corrective measures and ethical behavior in order to reduce any chance of oppression; insisting on equality at this basic level among all of the members, who signed up to improve their communities, would ensure respect among the group and enhance their interests in working collaboratively to wipe out discrimination.
+To circumvent and implement a strategy by the members is one way to enforce corrective measures and ethical behavior.
+To reduce any chance of oppression; insisting on equality at this basic level among all of the members, who signed up to improve their communities, would ensure respect among the group and enhance their interests in working collaboratively to wipe out discrimination.
 The first course of action might result in a decision to challenge the process with the support of peers, advisers or financial backers before they remove themselves from the process.
-When committee members question professional conduct it might be time to challenge the platform.
+When committee members question professional conduct, it might be time to challenge the platform.